 The Company's strategy is to increase revenue through its Four-Pillar Growth Strategy (as described in Corporate Overview).
-To successfully execute this strategy, the Company must develop and implement effective marketing campaigns for its commercial products to grow organically, and aggressively pursue and successfully close business development opportunities to secure strategic acquisitions and/or licensing agreements.
+To successfully execute this strategy, the Company must develop and implement effective marketing campaigns for its commercial products and fill its CDMO order backlog with new and existing client orders to grow organically, and aggressively pursue and successfully close business development opportunities to secure strategic acquisitions and/or licensing agreements.
 The Company must also expand its product offering either by introducing innovative products or by in-licensing complementary products or assets.
+The successful execution of these strategies is not assured.
 The inability to do so may limit the overall growth of the Company's business and hinder its cash flow.